U.S. appeals court to hear arguments on restrictive Texas abortion law

-NEW ORLEANS (Reuters) - Abortion rights advocates are set to ask a U.S. appeals court on Wednesday to declare unconstitutional a Texas law they say would shutter more than half the state’s remaining abortion clinics.
+NEW ORLEANS, Jan 7 (Reuters) - Abortion rights advocates are set to ask a U.S. appeals court on Wednesday to declare unconstitutional a Texas law they say would shutter more than half the state’s remaining abortion clinics.

 A panel of the 5th U.S. Circuit Court of Appeals in New Orleans will also hear from lawyers for Texas arguing in favor of a requirement that the state’s abortion clinics have certain hospital-like settings for surgeries.